 - Value idea exploration

 Photoshop’s precision and capabilities remain unmatched.
-Adobe has integrated AI into Photoshop with tools like Firefly, AI Remove, Generative Fill, and Nano Banana models, yet the philosophy still prioritizes manual control.
+Adobe has integrated AI across Photoshop and the Firefly ecosystem with tools like Generative Fill, Generative Expand, AI Remove, and access to newer creative AI models, but Photoshop still prioritizes manual control.
 This isn’t a flaw; it’s what keeps Photoshop the gold standard.
 Stick with Photoshop alone if you:

 - Do complex masking